Pedro Sánchez de Tagle, 2nd Marquis of Altamira: Feud with the Duke of Alburquerque

 On 1702, Don Francisco Fernández de la Cueva, 10th Duke of Alburquerque became the viceroy of New Spain.
 Upon the Duke's rise to power, he clashed with the House of Tagle, which during these times was the richest and most powerful family in Mexico whose influence reached from Spain to the entire Spanish colonies in America and elsewhere.
 The Duke of Alburquerque accused the Marquis of Altamira and some of his family members of illegal actions that breached the rules given by the King of Spain.
-Don Pedro, with his uncle, Marquis of Altamira and his cousin Don Domingo Ruiz de Tagle were imprisoned.
+Don Pedro, with his uncle, the marqués de Altamira, and his cousin Don Domingo Ruiz de Tagle were imprisoned.

 The feud of two of Spain's most important aristocratic families did not go unnoticed to the Spanish Court as the news reached Madrid.
 Archbishop Juan Ortega y Montañés, who was also the former viceroy of New Spain, complained bitterly to King Philip V of Spain about the actions of the Duke of Alburquerque and the audencia. in 1704, a representative of the House of Tagle defended the family before the Spanish Court.
-On June 19, 1704, Don Pedro, the rest of the members of the family were released, winning the battle and have the Duke of Alburquerque and his allies pay them a sum of money for all the damages.
+On June 19, 1704, Don Pedro, the rest of the members of the family were released, winning the battle and have the Duke of Alburquerque and his allies pay them an indemnity.